Four must-dos before your little one arrives

 4. Decide ahead of time if you want your baby circumcised.

 Circumcision is easier to have done at the hospital, rather than once you’ve brought baby home, although some parents prefer that it is performed by a religious authority outside the hospital.
 Currently the American Academy of Pediatrics (Aap.org) advises against circumcision, saying there is no significant health benefit to the procedure.
-On the other hand, said Dr. Sagan, there are rarely complications and slightly less risks of urinary tract infection and penile cancer.
+On the other hand, there are rarely complications and slightly less risks of urinary tract infection and penile cancer.

 Here are four bonus tips for after the baby comes home: